danmbrown/city-of-whispers/Playbooks/Clamor.md

 - Unsafe
 - Remote
 - Ill-Equipped
+- Infested

-When you conduct an experiment or do research or build something in your laboratory, add a fact about your work and roll +Aspects (lower is better).
-On a hit, the fact is, in fact, not true.
+When you conduct an experiment or do research or build something in your laboratory, **write a belief** about your work and roll +Aspects (lower is better).
+On a hit, the belief is, in fact, not true.
 On 10+, pick a consequence.

+You may spend 2 Assets to remove one aspect from the laboratory.

 **Consequences**
 - The work has a temporary effect on you
 - Add the aspect Damaged to your laboratory
+- Add another aspect to your laboratory
 - Mark Heat

 ## Ties & Secrets